robwelan/background-video/README.md

 ```

 ## Required Settings
-The Settings object accepts the following requried arguments:
+The Settings object accepts the following required arguments:
 ### elementID
 * String
 * the ID of the target HTML element